 Mansfield and Symes were also in action in 2016, though were named joint finalists opposite Kapiti locals Wayne Coleman and Phil Edwards, as heavy rain forced cancellation of the final.
 Symes has however won the event, partnering New Zealand representative Andrew Kelly in 2010 to take out top honour.

 Other qualifiers for the Main Event included Curtin/Buttar, R Thorn and R Bird, Thomson/Cooley, R Holmes/S Glavas, R Ashton/B Stubbins and B Henderson/J Madden.

 In other results, Wellington/Manawatu composite Ken Brown and Mark Noble combined well to secure the Plate, while the finals for Division 3, 4, 5 & 6 were left uncontested.

-This year, along with new naming sponsors DB, marked the 26th edition of the popular pairs event, with the inaugural event hosted in 1994 – subsequently won by Gary Lawson and Peter Shaw.
+This year marked the 26th edition of the popular pairs event, with the inaugural event hosted in 1994 – subsequently won by Gary Lawson and Peter Shaw.

 Results at a Glance

 2019 Paraparaumu Beach 2x4x2 Masters Pairs, Kapiti Coast